ducle91/WebDriverIO/README.md

 # WebDriverIO
-testing out wdio and selenium-standlone server to do testing.
+Using WebDriverIO and selenium-standlone server to do testing.

--Using WebsdriverIO installed on local machine thru command prompt.
+-Create a new directory.
+-Navigate into newly created directory.
+-Install WebDriverIO.
--Install selenium-standalone server
+-Install selenium-standalone server.
--Do npm install
 -start selenium-standalone server
--run the wdio wdio.config.js file
 -run npm test